Daedaloss/subspace_optimization/README.md

   **Other dependencies:**

-  Numpy, SciPy, Pandas
+  SciPy, Pandas, Matplotlib

   # Demo

-  For a demo with toy data check out:
+  For a demo with toy data check out the [demo notebook]()